-I have not been able to find out anything about the Cygnet brand, although the buttons and buckles may have been produced by General Plastics.
+I have not been able to find out anything about the Cygnet brand, although the buttons and buckles may have been produced by General Plastics, and distributed by Walkers.

 Athenaeum Club, Melbourne

 The Athenaeum Club was founded in May 1868, making it the second oldest in Melbourne, as a meeting place for “the purpose of providing a suitable place of resort for gentlemen belonging to the various professions, the civil service, and those connected with trade and commerce, who are recognised as having literary, artistic, or scientific tastes, or who may be otherwise considered eligible as members of such an association”.
 The club was joined by men who shared scientific and literary interests .
 There were evenings devoted to music, literature and science.
 It was first owned by entrepreneur J.G.
 Knight.
 The club’s earliest house was at 26-28 Collins Street East, the second, from 1891, at 290-292 Collins Street.

 The third and present site, from 1930, is at 83-87 Collins Street.
 The new building included a swimming pool, squash courts, hairdressing salon, gymnasium and masseurs room, billiard room, card rooms, bars, dining rooms and accommodation.
 The top floor was for servants quarters.
 Presumably it was these servants who wore uniforms with these buttons.